 The Tamar Hotel, in William Street, was once known as the “Golden Lion,” but prior to that it went by the name of the “Sawyers’ Arms.”
 Here two able-bodied sawyers were seen working at a pit, and the words beneath were-“Halt, mate, let’s drink.”
 Early in the fifties we had the “Gold Digger’s Return,” corner of Charles and Patterson streets.
 A true type of the gold digger was depicted, holding a large nugget in his hand.
 The two we remember of late years are the Scottish Chief and Elephant and Castle; the latter alone remains.
 A few old pictorial signboards, as we may call them, still remain in Hobart, but they are fast dying out.

-The licensed public house played an important role in early colonial society and continued to do so.
+The licensed public house played an important role in early colonial society and has continued to do so to this day.